HelmyBlub/chatSim/tasks.md

 ---------------------------------------------------
 Tasks done today:
-- code rework with new code ideas for
+- get new code strucutre for "need home" and other fixes
-    - need food
-    - food market
-    - others
-- get citizen behavior back to working
-- make canvas resize on window resize.
-Don't want to refresh browser for this

 --------------------------------------------------
 Big Idea: